-Contact us if you are looking to buy, renew, reword midterm, or trigger any type of Liability Insurance hedging different types of Liability Risk including but not limited to: General Liability Risk, Product Liability Risk, Cyber Liability Risk, M&A or Transactional Liability Risk, D&O Liability Risk, Professional Liability Risk, Environmental Liability Risk, or any other form of Liability Risk (see below section 'Liability Risk Types').
-We contractually guarantee your net cost for tailored and relevant coverage that we structure independently of any insurance broker or company for best value to you.
-We can also provide you with analytics for your own negotiations with insurance brokers.
+Contact us to buy, renew, reword midterm, or trigger any type of Liability Business Insurance independently of any insurance broker, company, or lobbyist, and hedging different types of Liability Risk including but not limited to: General Liability Risk, Product Liability Risk, Cyber Liability Risk, M&A or Transactional Liability Risk, D&O Liability Risk, Professional Liability Risk, Environmental Liability Risk, or any other form of Liability Risk (see below section 'Liability Risk Types').
+We contractually guarantee a lower net cost for tailored coverage that we structure for best value to a business and its investors.
+We can either manage the process entirely including broker negotiations and claims management or provide Management with analytics for their own execution.

 This content is independent of any content coming from insurance brokers or insurers or law firms.
 Commercial insurance is rarely taught in schools, and when it is it’s mostly done through the lens of brokers or insurers.
 There are many misconceptions around Liability Risk, just like many topics in risk management and commercial insurance, due to bad habits acquired through over reliance on insurance brokers or insurers or information providers who are lobbied by them.
 It is also important to note that insurance has both an operational aspect and a legal aspect, on which we put weights of 95% and 5% respectively in terms of importance to protecting a business and its investors (the point is that going to court to enforce coverage defeats the purpose of buying insurance, so you want to make sure that whatever insurance you buy protects your business right and pays out fast on large losses).